Focusing on Climate Change

 Towards Net Zero

-2 Our total portfolio emissions refer to the absolute greenhouse gas emissions (Scope 1 and Scope 2) associated with our equities portfolio, excluding private equity funds.
+2 Total Portfolio Emissions reflect the absolute emissions (Scope 1 and Scope 2) associated with our portfolio, expressed in tCO2e.
+Our investment positions in private equity funds, credit, and other assets are excluded.

-3 Negative emissions acquired through investments and carbon offsets.
+3 Negative emissions acquired through investments and high quality carbon offsets.

 We use the following portfolio emission metrics in line with international standards, such as the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD) for Asset Owners as well as the Greenhouse Gas (GHG) Protocols:

-Our portfolio emissions encompass Temasek’s direct investments in listed and unlisted equities.
+Our portfolio emissions encompass Temasek’s direct investments in public and private equities.
 Our investment positions in private equity funds, credit and other assets are excluded.

 The portfolio emissions reported include Scope 1 and Scope 2 emissions of the underlying companies based on the latest available data sets.